Tracie Adix-Zins: Coaching

 In 2010 Adix was picked up as an assistant coach at the University of Wisconsin–Madison.
 In her four years she would help lead the Badgers to their first and so far only conference tournament championship in 2013.
 Her short tenures at both Oklahoma State University and North Carolina State University were largely uneventful yet added to her coaching experience.

 DePaul

 Starting the 2019 season, Adix would begin her six year tenure as the Blue Demons head coach.
 This was after the massively successful head coach Eugene Lenti, who lead the team from 1980-1987 and 1990-2018, achieving a record of 1,236-604-6 (.671).
+In her first season as head coach the Blue Demons achieved their fifth Big East tournament championship.
 In 2021 she helped the team reach their seventh Big East regular season title and was a member of the Big East Coaching Staff of the Year.
-Despite a small rise during said season, following the suspended 2020 season due to the COVID-19 pandemic, the team would experience increasingly worse records.
+Despite a successful rise during said season, following the suspended 2020 season due to the COVID-19 pandemic, the team would experience increasingly worse records.
 In 2024 the team would finish just 9―39 (.187), making it the worst season in program history.
 She was soon fired by the university.

 Elmhurst

 On September 10, 2024 it was announced by the Director of Athletics that Adix would become the head coach for the Division III Blue Jays at Elmhurst University starting the 2025 season.
 The team would go 6―26―1 (.196).
+Adix is said to now reside in Medinah.